fleetingheart/ksre/README.md

 ## License

-This project is not associated with Four Leaf Studios, and is strictly for non-commercial use.
+This project is not associated with Four Leaf Studios.
 All code is licensed under [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/), while all assets are under their original [CC-BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/3.0/) license.

 ## Feedback and questions